 In addition you will study in some depth, aspects of educational studies including the history and philosophy of education together with developmental psychology and comparative education.
 Education studies modules are delivered by our own tutors from within our School.

-The programme team prides itself on the high level of pastoral support offered to our students.
-All students are allocated an Advisor of Studies who will work with you over the four years of your programme.
+The course team prides itself on the high level of pastoral support offered to our students.
+All students are allocated an Advisor of Studies who will work with you over the four years of your course.
 There is always help at hand if you need it.

 How you will be assessed